Troubleshooting Problems and Requesting Technical Support

-- If you are not a Confluence administrator, report your problem to the person in charge of your Confluence site and ask them to follow up on the issue.
+If you're not a Confluence administrator, you should report your problem to your Confluence admin.

-- Check our knowledge base for solutions to known issues.
+- Search our knowledge base for solutions to known issues

 - Check our issue tracker for known bugs.

-- If your problem may be related to an add-on, you can run Confluence in Safe Mode or temporarily disable any third party add-ons.
+- If you suspect the problem is related to a Marketplace app, you can run Confluence in Safe Mode or temporarily disable any third party apps.

-The Confluence Health Check provides a simple way to check the set up of your Confluence instance.
-The health check looks at things like your licence validity, basic database setup and more.
+Health checks provide a simple way to check the set up of your Confluence instance.
+The health check looks at things like your license validity, basic database setup, file system configuration and more.

-To access the health check go to Administration > General Configuration > Troubleshooting and support tools > Instance health.
+To run the health check go to Administration > General Configuration > Troubleshooting and support tools > Instance health.